Tuition and Fees are subject to change without notice by the Regents of the University.

 - Over Time

-Undergraduate students taking more than 18 credit hours will be assessed the Part-Time Additional Hour rate (or fraction thereof) for any credit over 18.
+Undergraduate students enrolled beyond full time ( over 18 credit hours in the full-term, over 9 credit hours in the half-term), will be assessed the Part-Time Additional Hour rate (or fraction thereof) for each additional credit hour.
 There are no additional fees for graduate or professional students enrolled beyond full time.

 - Reduced Fees for Persons Sixty-five and Over